jackhwl/aws/Practitioner/3_Deployment_Migration_and AI/Readme.md

     - Deploys and scales your web applications
   - Demo: Deploying an Application Using Elastic Beanstalk
     - load template replacinng load configuration
+  - Demo: Using X-Ray to Identify Performance Issues